 An old adage, right?
 Who can argue with a quantitative approach to identifying and solving business problems?
 After all, numbers don’t lie, but they also don’t tell the whole truth about business performance.
 Before you stop reading this blog because it appears that I am anti-metric, nothing can be farther from the truth.
 How you use metrics to make effective and efficient business decisions is the key to improving your business performance.

 90% order fill level over the past year, a 25% reduction in inventory value over the last three months, a 50% reduction in days for the order to cash cycle.
-Great performance, why look further, we have a World Class Supply Chain!
+Great performance, why look further, we have a World-Class Supply Chain!
 World-Class Supply Chains understand what are the contributing factors that allow for such results.
 For example, your child brings you his report card for the past semester.
 Since I paid for my children’s college education, I got to review their grades.
-I pay for performance.
+I pay for the performance.
 A quick scan of the report online and I immediately started asking about the lower grades, not the highest grades.
 Why?
 I wanted to discuss the root cause of why the grade was lower than expected.
 What could my child do differently to achieve a better result with his classes in the future?
 What changes would allow for a different outcome?
 It’s human nature to hone in on the lower scores and ignore the higher scores.
 I was remiss in my initial performance analysis.
 Over time, my children and I adjusted our approach to include both higher and lower scores in our analysis.
 Root cause analysis on both the high and low scores is critical to overall improvement.
 High scores can teach us as much about performance as low scores that we improve.

 My children understood the relationship between operation and strategic metrics.
 For an operational perspective, they understood that if their grades/metrics were not consistent with the agreed-to expectations, they were in danger of losing their college funding which was aligned to the strategic goal/metric, debt-free graduation from college.